 As well as my blog and YouTube channel I have experience in science communication with a range of different media.

-In May 2017 I did work experience as a researcher for the BBC The Sky at Night and as a runner on a live broadcast of The One Show.
+In May 2017 I was given the opportunity to do work experience as a researcher in the Science department of the BBC.
+I worked on the long-running astrology series, The Sky at Night and as a runner on a live broadcast of The One Show.
 My duties included searching for stories, camera set-up, on location shoots, interacting with the public, contracting contributors, drawing up contributor contact lists, searching for and booking transport and locations for shoots both in the UK and abroad, script writing and fact-checking.

 In the past I have co-presented my own wildlife show on Leeds Student Radio with Ekbal Hussain.
 On our weekly show we talked about the latest news and research in the fields of zoology, ecology and earth sciences.
 The show was twice nominated for most informative radio show.
 I have also worked as a science writer for Biosphere Magazine writing content for the subscription magazine and their website on the latest research from the natural world.